 What to Expect

-Reply to Service Request: Once a request for service is submitted, please allow for up to three business days for a reply.
+Reply to Service Request: Once a request for service is submitted, please allow for 2 to 5 business days for a reply.
 Appointments are typically scheduled within a week, but during periods of high demand, it may take longer to get an appointment.